fsankratz/lisp-text-adventure/README.md

 # lisp-text-adventure
-A Text Adventure Creation Framework in Common Lisp
+A Text Adventure creation Macro that defines minimal syntax for decision trees